 Rough lumber often comes in lengths that are much longer than necessary for furniture projects, not to mention the trouble of transporting big boards home from the lumberyard.
 That’s why I like to travel with a good handsaw when buying wood.
 Coupled with a rough-cut list, a handsaw lets me rough-cut boards to size for easier transport and quicker milling when I get home.
 Shorter wood lengths are also easier to get into the workshop.
 A hard-point, Japanese tooth design with a conventional handsaw handle is surprisingly effective.
 It takes less than 30 seconds to crosscut a softwood 2×12 with this tool, and you never need an extension cord or battery.

 Skill isn’t as mysterious as it looks.
 It’s nothing more than understanding why crucial details are important and how to put them into practice.
 Rough lumber is my favourite choice for woodworking because it gives access to more interesting and varied woods, it costs less and it allows creative control over thickness dimensions.
-Give it a try and you’ll probably never go back to pre-planed lumber.
+Give it a try and you’ll probably never go back to pre-planed lumber if you can help it.